GiGurra/bookeeper/README.md

 # Bookeeper

 A basic CLI mod manager for Baldur's Gate 3 on Linux/Steam.
-This is just an experiment/prototype.
+This is just an experiment/prototype/weekend hack I wanted when I switched over from windows on my game machine.

 ## Features